 There is no indication from the FAA of a timeline for approval, and one can imagine the agency will take its time to ensure the issue is truly corrected.
-However, American’s extension of these cancellations suggests the MAX will not be re-certified before the end of the summer travel season, and possibly not until the fall.
-The MAX has been grounded since mid-March.
+However, the discovery of a new problem with the aircraft suggests the MAX will not be re-certified before the end of the summer travel season, and more likely not until the fall.
+The 737 MAX has been grounded since mid-March 2019.

-Readers: Would you get back on a Boeing 737 MAX after the Ethiopian and Lion Air crashes?
+Readers: Are you concerned about getting back on a Boeing 737 MAX after the Ethiopian and Lion Air crashes?
 Comment below.

 - Will the 737 MAX Fly Again?
 Where Trust in Boeing Goes Now